dicebear/dicebear/apps/docs/pages/styles/pixel-art-neutral/index.md

 ---
 title: Pixel Art Neutral – Avatar Style
 description: >
-  Create Pixel Art Neutral avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Pixel art face avatar generator: pixel eyes and mouth on a solid background, no head or body.
+Create Pixel Art Neutral avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---